webdragon63/Dragon_Tunnel/README.md

 ### Notes
 - If a tunnel is already active, dragontunnel will prevent starting a new one and display the active Pyjam link.
-- If you cancel the sudo password prompt or the tunnel fails to start, the scripts handle this gracefully and do not show false success messages.

 - Works on Linux distributions with apt, yum, or pacman package managers.

   # Created by